-There were times when the flight was too short on personnel to allow chow relief, so C-Rations were passed out.
+There were times when the flight was too short on personnel to allow chow relief, so we were issued C-Rations to eat on post.
 Some of the newer style C-Rats weren't all that bad... but some of the older ones were really awful!
-The Security Alert Team (jeep patrol) assigned to an area was given the duty to drive around with a case of C- Rations and let you pick your poison.
+The Security Alert Team (jeep patrol) assigned to an area was given the duty to drive around with a case of C-Rations and let you pick your poison.
 If the SAT team leader was your buddy, he might drive out to your post first so you could get one of the "good" meals.
 If for some reason you'd pissed him off, you got whatever was left over.
 In my opinion the worst or the worst was Pork Slices, Canned.
-Talk about a godawful, greasy mess!
+Talk about a god-awful, greasy mess!
 Being on the SAT Team had two bennies (benefits) at mealtime.
-One, you got first choice of the C- Rations and two, you could heat up your C-ration can on the jeep's engine manifold.
+One, you got first choice of the C-Rations and two, you could heat up your C-ration can on the jeep's engine manifold.
 The trick was in knowing when to remove the can.
 If a can was left on the manifold too long, it had a nasty habit of blowing up.
 It would often take days before the stench of Beanies and Weenies cooked off the engine manifold.

 Getting a day off was a rarity and there really wasn't much to do on Binh Thuy when you did get time off.
 You could catch up on letter writing or beer drinking.
 I learned to maximize my time off by doing both at the same time.
 Hey, it seemed to be the sensible thing to do.
 Of course, you could always go down to Ben Xa Moi (Ben Sah Moy).
-Ben Xa Moi was located on the outskirts of Can Tho City, about 7 miles east of the base.
+Ben Xa Moi was located on the outskirts of Can Tho City, about 7 miles from the base.
 I'm convinced it was built on the outskirts of the city because the good citizens of Can Tho weren't real excited about having GI's invade the peaceful streets of their beautiful provincial capital.
-That was okay--they could keep their peaceful streets, Ben Xa Moi filled the bill for most of the GI's anyway.
+That was okay--they could keep their peaceful streets, GI's only wanted what was in Ben Xa Moi anyway.